[HISTORY: Derived from 1988 Codified Ordinances of the Mayor and City Council. Amendments noted where applicable.]

 B.

-Whenever a project is required to submit an application under Chapter 81, Forest Conservation, no grading permit shall be issued until the forest stand delineation and forest conservation plan for the project have been approved by the Department of Economic Development and Planning.
+Whenever a project is required to submit an application under Chapter 81, Forest Conservation, no grading permit shall be issued until the final forest stand delineation and final forest conservation plan for the project have first been approved by the Director of Planning.

 C.